Snehil208001/INVYU-CAB_PROJECT-/README.md

 Firebase (for OTP verification)

-Custom AWS API (for user/ride management & pricing)
+Custom Backend API (for user/ride management & pricing)

 ⚙️ Setup Instructions
 To build and run this project, you will need to configure Firebase and Google Maps.